a529987659852/openwbmqtt/README.md

 Make sure you have [HACS](https://github.com/hacs/integration) installed.
 Under HACS, choose Integrations.
 Add this repository as a user-defined reopsitory.

 ### Option 2: Manually
 Clone the custom component to your custom components folder.
-Then, in HA, choose Settings -> Integrations -> add the Integration

 ## Step 2: Restart HA
 Restart your HA instance as usual.